EVERGREEN HERITAGE CENTER TOURS

 Eight generations ago, in the late 1700s, one of Allegany County’s early settlers, Edward Grimes, built a stone foundation log home about a mile from a settlement that would become known as Mount Savage.
 That home was later acquired by the Winter family, who expanded the home with a large stone addition and outbuildings, creating a southern style plantation.
 After the Civil War, the Winter’s neighbors, the Trimble family, who had also settled in the area in the late 1700s, acquired the property, further expanded the home and painted it white, and named the new farm Evergreen, in honor of the fledgling evergreen trees planted there.
 In 1976, Evergreen was recognized by the Maryland Historical Trust and added to its inventory of historical properties.
 In 1993, the descendent landowners converted the family’s ancestral farmhouse to a museum.
 Today the six bedroom Evergreen Museum contains a vast array of antique furnishings, spanning the last 200 years, including the colonial, early Victorian, and late Victorian eras.
 Every room of the Evergreen Museum is literally full of antiques and artifacts.
 In addition, the Museum contains a 4’ x 3’ dollhouse replica of Evergreen that displays the house in Victorian times, complete with wallpaper, furnishings, and paintings.
 For researchers of genealogy, the Museum also exhibits the Trimble family genealogy, dating back to 400 A.D. in Scotland.
-For a brochure on the EHC and Evergreen Museum, click here.
+For a flyer on the EHC and Evergreen Museum, click here.

 The Evergreen Barn